 Yields will rise if Nuneaton property prices fall, which will also make it easier to obtain a buy to let mortgage, as the income would cover more of the interest cost.

 If property values were to level off or come down that could help Nuneaton landlords add to their portfolio.
 Rental demand in Nuneaton is expected to stay solid and may even see an improvement if uncertainty is prolonged.
-However, there is something even more important that Nuneaon landlords should be aware of, the change in the anthropological nature of these ‘20 something’ potential first time buyers.
+However, there is something even more important that Nuneaton landlords should be aware of, the change in the anthropological nature of these ‘20 something’ potential first-time buyers.

 Last weekend I attended the wedding ceremony of an extended family member.
 I got chatting with my cousin and her partner.
 Both are in their mid/late twenties, both have decent jobs in Nuneaton and they rent.
-Yet, here was the bombshell, they were planning to rent for the foreseeable future with no plans to even save for a deposit, let alone buy a property.
+Yet, here was the bombshell, they were planning to relocate to Malta and find a place to rent there for the foreseeable future.
+They had no plans of buying a property here in Nuneaton.
 I enquired why they weren’t planning to buy?

 The answers surprised me as an early 1980’s baby and someone who bought their first property at the age of 22, and it will you.
 Firstly, they don’t want to put cash into property, they would rather spend it on living and socialising by going on nice holidays and buying the latest tech and gadgets.
 They want the flexibility to live where they choose and finally, they don’t like the idea of paying for repairs.
 All their friends feel the same.
 I was quite taken aback that buying a house is just not top of the list for these youngsters.